 Do you shoot in a studio?
 How do you get ‘that look’ in all your headshots?

-In our experience natural lighting is the most flattering for photo shoots and all the headshots you see on this site were shot in outdoor natural light.
+In our experience outdoor natural lighting is the most flattering for photo shoots, and all the headshots you see on this site were shot in this manner.
 We work out of the Ballard neighborhood, using the great backdrops in the area, and constantly moving from place to place .
 This allows us to provide a range of quality backdrop options in a short period of time, keeping you loose in a way that a studio never could.
 We’ve found that it’s basically impossible to stay nervous when you’re moving your body and making adjustments, so it works towards our goal of getting the best possible photos out of our session.

 For the average person, a studio session is going to only have a few looks and it will feel like a dated photo session in your end result.
 With our natural light method, we strive to capture an idealized version of you- or how you feel on those days where you wake up, look in the mirror and think ‘Wow, I look amazing today!’.
 The goal in my opinion is to make you look approachable, fun to be around, and someone a casting agent/manager/recruiter/etc. would want to hire over another who just sent in a selfie.
 This goes for actors, business professionals, or people just looking to get back into the dating scene [we love to help everyone!].

 Our natural light method opens up even the most nervous subjects.
 I hear ‘I’m horrible at photos’ or ‘I’ve never taken a good photo’ all the time, only to do our session and have the client follow up with ‘that was actually really fun, thank you!’.
 I look forward to capturing the best you, please click the book now link to take the next step.

 What is the general process for getting headshot photos taken?

 How long does it take?
 How many photos do I choose from?